CjS77/tari_payment_server/INSTALLATION.md

   logged, and the value will be set to an empty string.
   It's of the form `sqlite://<path to database file>` or `postgres://<username>:<password>@<host>/<database>`.

+**Do:** Set `TPG_PAYMENT_WALLET_ADDRESS` to the public key of the wallet that will receive payments.
+This key must be present in the Authorized Wallet list in the database.
+(Note: This envar will be deprecated in future)

 ### Forwarding remote IP addresses

 To use the `X-Forwarded-For` or `Forwarded` headers to get the remote IP address, set the following environment variables: